 This leaflet is designed to provide you with answers to some common questions about this medicine.

 It does not contain all the available information and does not take the place of talking with your doctor.

 The information in this leaflet was last updated on the date shown on the final page.
 More recent information on this medicine may be available.
 Make sure you speak to your pharmacist, nurse or doctor to obtain the most up to date information on this medicine.
 You can also download the most up to date leaflet from www.lilly.com.au.
-The updated leaflet may contain important information about TRULICITY and its use that you should be aware of.
+The updated leaflet may contain important information about TRULICITY and its use of which you should be aware.

 All medicines have risks and benefits.
 Your doctor has more information about this medicine than is contained in this leaflet.
 Also, your doctor has had the benefit of taking a full and detailed history from you and is in the best position to make an expert judgement to meet your individual needs.

 If you have any concerns about using this medicine, talk to your doctor or pharmacist.

 Keep this leaflet with your medicine.
 You may need to read it again.

 In adults with Type 2 diabetes, TRULICITY is used to improve blood sugar control and reduce the risk of major adverse cardiovascular events in patients with or without existing cardiovascular disease.

 Diabetes is a condition in which your pancreas does not produce enough insulin to control your blood sugar level.

 TRULICITY helps your body to produce more insulin when your blood sugar level is high.